Efficient Attention

 FlashAttention: IO-Aware Exact Attention

 FlashAttention (Dao et al., 2022) (Dao et al., 2022) took a fundamentally different approach to efficient attention: rather than approximating the attention computation, it computes exact attention while dramatically improving hardware efficiency.
-The key insight is that the bottleneck of attention is not computation but memory IO -- reading and writing the large attention matrix to GPU high-bandwidth memory (HBM).
+The key insight is that the bottleneck of attention is not computation but memory IO (reading and writing the large attention matrix to GPU high-bandwidth memory, or HBM).

 FlashAttention uses tiling to decompose the attention computation into blocks that fit in GPU SRAM (on-chip memory, which is ~10-100x faster than HBM but ~1000x smaller).
 Each tile computes a partial attention result, and these are combined using the online softmax trick (maintaining a running maximum for numerical stability).
-By performing all computation within SRAM without materializing the full n x n attention matrix in HBM, FlashAttention reduces memory reads/writes from O(n^2) to O(n^2 / M) where M is the SRAM size, achieving 2-4x wall-clock speedups over standard attention implementations.
+By performing all computation within SRAM without materializing the full n x n attention matrix in HBM, FlashAttention reduces HBM accesses from O(n^2) to O(n^2 d^2 / M), where d is the head dimension and M is the SRAM size.
+Because d^2 (with d typically 64-128) is much smaller than M (on the order of 100KB), this yields a large reduction in memory traffic, achieving roughly 2.4-3x wall-clock speedups over standard attention implementations on GPT-2 and long-range-arena workloads as reported by Dao et al.

 FlashAttention-3 (Shah et al., 2024) (Shah et al., 2024) exploits the asynchronous execution capabilities and new Tensor Core operations on NVIDIA Hopper GPUs (H100), including warp-group-level operations and asynchronous data movement.
-FlashAttention-3 achieves 75%+ utilization on H100 GPUs, with particular improvements for FP8 attention computation.
+FlashAttention-3 achieves a 1.5-2.0x speedup over FlashAttention-2 on H100 GPUs, reaching about 75% utilization in FP16 (740 TFLOPs/s), with particular improvements for FP8 attention computation (close to 1.2 PFLOPs/s).

 FlashAttention has become the de facto standard for attention computation across the industry.
 Its impact extends beyond raw speedup: by eliminating the O(n^2) memory requirement (the attention matrix is never materialized), FlashAttention enables training with much longer sequences (up to 64K-128K+ tokens) without approximation.
-FlashAttention demonstrates a broader principle: IO-aware algorithm design -- designing algorithms around the memory hierarchy rather than just minimizing FLOP count -- can achieve speedups comparable to or exceeding algorithmic complexity improvements.
+FlashAttention demonstrates a broader principle: IO-aware algorithm design, meaning designing algorithms around the memory hierarchy rather than just minimizing FLOP count, can achieve speedups comparable to or exceeding algorithmic complexity improvements.

 Multi-Query and Grouped-Query Attention